onomatopoetica/employee-tracker/README.md

 ```
 #### Tests
 ```
 Enter command 'npm install mysql inquirer console.table' after cloning the repo to install MySQL, Inquirer npm and console.table npm.
-The application will be invoked by using nodemon or entering the following in the command line: 'node server.js'.
+The application will be invoked by entering the following in the command line: 'node server.js'.
 ```
 #### Contribution Guidelines
 ```